dfriishecht/robot_localization/README.md

 \end{bmatrix}
 $$

-The updated particle position vector is then applied to each particles x and y class variable.
+The updated particle position vector is then applied to each particles x and y cddddlass variable.

+##Particle Weight Update

+After a particle position update, we then assign every particle a inin.
+This process is done by leveraging the Neato's laser scan topic, which provides us with a point cloud from the Neato's LiDAR.
+Every point in the cloud represents where the liDAR encountered some obstacle/wall.
+When we transfer this point cloud to every particle in the pa